answers

 Are the wines expensive?

-I try to keep the wines all under around $25-30.
+We try to keep the wines at or under around $25-30.
 This can be a challenge, especially if there are rising prices due to certain economic factors.
 In most cases, there are different “quality” tiers of the same wine type, so students can choose the wines that better match their budgets.
-I do my best to include 1-2 quality levels that would be around $15-20 at most stores, for the budget-minded, as well as some higher-end options for those interested.
+We do our best to include one or two quality levels that would be around $15-20 at most stores, for the budget-minded, as well as some higher-end options for those interested.

-If there is a wine style that is almost *always* expensive, I will try to do a separate pop-up workshop featuring those wines.
-Please do let me know if you’re someone interested in that; if there is enough interest, I’ll start offering these levels soon.
+If there is a wine style that is almost *always* expensive, we will try to do a separate pop-up workshop featuring those wines.
+(Please do let us know if you’re someone interested in that; we track interest and use that to determine workshop offerings.)

 How will I know what kinds of wines to buy?

-After you register, you’ll receive a Members Shopping Guide with details about the wines for that semester’s series, and tips on how to select them [“from stores with many choices”?].
+After you register, you’ll receive a Members Shopping Guide with details about the wines for that semester’s series, and tips on how to select them from whichever store you are using.

 Will I learn about winemaking?

-While winemaking processes will sometimes be touched upon, it will be in the context of their effect on a wine’s flavor.
-The focus of Tango wine club classes is on learning wine types and characteristics – the savoring of wine – versus scientific learning of winemaking.
+While winemaking processes will sometimes be mentioned, it will usually be in the context of their effect on a wine’s flavor.
+The focus of Tango wine club workshops is on learning wine types and characteristics – the savoring of wine – versus the scientific learning of winemaking.
 Students interested in winemaking are certainly encouraged to seek formal classes in that area.
+This is a rare topic in professional wine courses in general; I would recommend checking out oenology courses at universities offering these programs.

 Will I learn about viticulture practices?

-While viticulture practices will sometimes be touched upon, it will be in the context of their effect on the outcome of wine.
-The focus of Tango wine club classes is on learning wine types and characteristics – the savoring of wine – versus viticulture and agricultural practices.
+While viticulture practices will likewise sometimes be discussed, it will typically be in the context of their effect on the outcome of wine.
+The focus of Tango wine club workshops is on the learning of wine types and characteristics – the savoring of wine – versus viticulture and agricultural practices.
 Students interested in viticulture are certainly encouraged to seek formal classes in that area.

 What is your refund policy?